|

 of the The Functional Genomics Data Society - FGED Society

-are asked to deposit the sequence information with the
+quences are asked to deposit the sequence information

 European Molecular Biology Laboratory (EMBL) database